websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/creating-a-contributed-fragment-collection.md

 Great!
 You successfully deployed a contributed Fragment Collection.

-As you can see, the contributed Fragment Collection appears with the other default Fragment Collections, and the Fragments can't be modified from the UI.
-The only way to modify the Collection is to either update the module they came from or [copy the Fragment to another Collection](../../fragments/managing-page-fragments.md#managing-individual-page-fragments) and modify the Fragment copy.
+As you can see, the contributed Fragment Collection appears with the default Fragment Collections, and the Fragments can't be modified from the UI.
+The only way to modify the Collection is to update the module they came from or [copy the Fragment to another Collection](../../fragments/managing-page-fragments.md#managing-individual-page-fragments) and modify the Fragment copy.

 ## Contributed Fragment Collection Logic and metadata